 Service Charges Disputes

-A landlord and a tenant will have completely different objectives
+Service charge disputes arise as a landlord and a tenant will have completely different objectives

 Heald has special expertise in disputes about service charges arising from commercial leases.
 Most leases contain provisions for service charges.
 There is a huge variation in the detail of those provisions between different leases.